veryphatic/crunchtime-reed-switch/readme.md

 ### Lonely Binary board support

 As of January 2025 new replacement boards are using the Lonely Binary D1 Mini ESP8266EX boards.
 Additional confirmations have been added to `platform.io` to support this board.

+### Apple Silicon

+You'll need to have Rosetta installed to support the C++ libraries.
+By default it's not.
+You can install this by opening the application info of Terminal app, and ticking the 'Open with Rosetta' option.
+Once the app starts Rosettta will install

 ## Changelog